syclsparklers/directory/README.md

 best location to obtain
 the source code for each published Sparkler

-# Accelerated Encrypted Computing on Intel GPUs
+# XeHE: An Intel GPU Accelerated Fully Homomorphic Encryption Library
 **by Alexander Lyashevsky, Alexey Titov, Yiqin Qiu, and Yujia Zhai**
 edited by James Reinders with assistance from Henry Gabb and John Pennycook
 ISBN-13 (pbk): 979-8-88638-000-2